Why Is My Teenage Daughter So Mean To Me, And What Can I Do?

 This article by AllPsych.com suggests that parents model the behavior they want to see, so it's important to be on guard about your behavior.
 Your daughter will learn by your speech and your actions on how she can improve her behavior.
 As difficult as it may be, speak to your daughter calmly and respectfully, especially when you're upset and angry.

 When the going gets too tough to handle, it's helpful to seek out some counseling for yourself.
-The easiest way to find a match for a therapist is reaching out to ReGain where you can be matched with a therapist that understands all the nuances about teen girls.
+The easiest way to find a match for a therapist is reaching out to ReGain where you can be matched with a therapist that can help you with what you're struggling with.

 Your daughter will be watching to see how you deal with conflict in your own life.
 This is not the time to engage in nasty dialogue with other adults or speak ill of them behind their backs.
 Teens can smell hypocrisy a mile away.
 If your daughter witnesses a few harsh words between you and another adult, it can wipe away the little progress you've made.
 Let your actions and words reflect the behavior that you want to see in your daughter.
 She'll get it!
 She's watching you closely.